akchonya/aiogram-3-faq/docs/deeper_knowledge.md

 ## ngrok

-If you are trying to localhost an aiogram bot using webhooks you definetely need to use [ngrok](https://ngrok.com/) to get the webhook link.
+If you are trying to localhost an aiogram bot using webhooks you definitely need to use [ngrok](https://ngrok.com/) to get the webhook link.

 ## i18n